librarianjs/mysql-meta/README.md

 ## Note

-Although this module relies on `hashids` to give a pseudo-random image id, this is **not meant to be cryptographically secure**.
+Although this module relies on [HashIds](http://hashids.org/) to give a pseudo-random image id, this is **not intended for security**, this is only used because `/files/adffDc` is better looking than `/files/2`.